A topic from the subject of Isolation in Chemistry.

 Types of Experiments

-Isolation and purification techniques can be used for a wide variety of experiments, including:
+Isolation and purification techniques are used in a wide variety of experiments, including:

 • Isolation of natural products from plants or microorganisms